-1. Definitions
+Definitions

-- a.
-Appointment An appointment is the full-time or specified part-time employment of an employee on a continuing or on-call basis. - b.
+- b.
 Position A position is a specified subject area(s) and/or program(s), and/or grade level(s) on a full-time or specified part-time basis at a designated school(s) or work location(s). - c.
 Assignment An assignment is the specific work undertaken by an employee within a given position. - d.
-Vacancy A newly created position, or an existing position and assignment vacated by the incumbent.

-- 2. a.
-Priority for assignment to a position, provided qualifications are equal and provided candidates meet the necessary qualifications for the position shall be: - i. teachers returning from leave of absence; - ii. an Administrative Officer offered a teaching position; - iii. transfers initiated by the Board; - iv. continuing teachers currently on staff; - v. teachers with recall rights; - vi. part-time teachers on continuing appointment wishing to teach full-time; - vii. temporary teachers on staff and teachers new to the district. - b.
-Where two or more qualified teachers fall in the same priority in Article E.20.1.a, district seniority shall be given preference. - 3.
+Vacancy A newly created position, or an existing position and assignment vacated by the incumbent. - 2. a.
+Priority for assignment to a position, provided qualifications are equal and provided candidates meet the necessary qualifications for the position shall be: - i. teachers returning from leave of absence; - ii. an Administrative Officer offered a teaching position; - iii. transfers initiated by the Board; - iv. continuing teachers currently on staff; - v. teachers with recall rights; - vi. part-time teachers on continuing appointment wishing to teach full-time; - vii. temporary teachers on staff; - viii.
+TTOCs currently employed with the district; - ix. teachers new to the district. - b.
+Where two or more qualified teachers fall in the same priority in Article E.20.1.a, district seniority shall be given preference. - c.
+Refer to Article C.27. - 3.
 A vacancy exists when it is decided to fill a position to which no teacher is assigned. - 4.
 Any vacancy occurring after September 1st may be filled as a term appointment for the balance of the school year, and may be advertised as such.
 Should such a vacancy continue to exist for the following year, it will be re-advertised. - 5.
 All vacancies and positions of special responsibility shall be advertised in the schools in the District, District web site, and if deemed necessary, outside the School District. - 6.
 During July and August vacancies shall be posted at the Board office and forwarded to the Association.
 Copies of postings shall be forwarded to any teacher on staff who has filed a written request, and provided a summer address. - 7.
-Where a current staff member is the successful applicant for a vacant position, the Board and the teacher may agree on a starting date which will minimize class disruption during the year.
+Where a current staff member is the successful applicant for a vacant position, the Board and the teacher may agree on a starting date which will minimize class disruption

+- during the year.
 This might mean at the beginning of the next school year or after a break in the current year. - 8.
 All applicants will be informed, in a timely manner, in writing regarding the status of their application.